roadiz/roadiz/README.md

 ```

-If you are using a *OPCode var cache* like *APC*, *XCache*, you should empty it as RZCMS store doctrine
+If you are using a *OPCode var cache* like *APC*, *XCache*, you should empty it as Roadiz store doctrine
 configuration there for better performances.